Total Pageviews

 Back to the Island

-Something there is that calls us back to the island of Ocean Isle again and again.
+Something there is that calls us back to the island of Ocean Isle repeatedly.
 I've loved her from the first time I saw her.
-Not exactly sure what set her apart from all the others.
-It may have been her name; the words Ocean Isle conjure up images of a tropical paradise.
+I don't know what set her apart from all the others.
+It may have been her name; the words Ocean Isle conjures images of a tropical paradise.
 It may have been the sound of the surf rolling in as the sun sinks into the sea, or it may have been the soft whispers of the evening breezes.

-And why shouldn’t this tropical-like paradise call to us?
+And why shouldn’t this coastal paradise call to us?
 The island has everything we need for a day trip or extended vacation.
-There’s lots of sun, lots of sand, surfable waves, and the boardwalks that traverse the dunes allow me to appreciate their interior without disturbing them.
+There are lots of sun, sand, and surfable waves, and the boardwalks allow me to cross the dunes without disturbing them.
 I especially like that.

 The thing I like most about the island is that everything I want or need is never too far from the sea—things like icy drinks and shrimp burgers and coffee—especially coffee because no matter how much sand I have in my shoes, nor how much salt I have in my t-shirt, I can’t pass up a cup of the steaming.